 *Buyers must obtain an AIP permit

 Please note that buyers will not be granted an AIP permit if they have already purchased an immovable property in Malta.
+Special Designated Areas, however, are exemptions.

-2. Renting of Property in SDAs
+2. Opportunity of renting property in SDAs

 3. Access to residency and citizenship programmes